Loading…

 Compliance

 If you're replacing an existing hardwired alarm, the replacement must also be hardwired — that's a specific provision in the Act and requires a licensed electrician.
-However, for newly required locations (bedrooms, additional levels), you can use wireless battery-powered units.
+For missing, battery-operated, or newly required locations, wireless 10-year battery units can be used when they meet the required standard and interconnect with the rest of the required alarms.

-Every alarm in our kits is certified to Australian Standard AS 3786:2014, which is the standard referenced in Queensland's smoke alarm legislation.
+Every alarm in our kits is listed as compliant with Australian Standard AS 3786:2014, the product standard referenced in Queensland's smoke alarm legislation.
+Product documentation confirms the alarm standard; it is not a separate inspection certificate for your home.

-Not every room — but every bedroom, every hallway connecting bedrooms to the rest of the dwelling, and on every level of the home.
-A typical 3-bedroom single-storey home needs 4 alarms.
+Not every room — but every bedroom, bedroom hallway or bedroom zone, and storeys with no bedrooms in the likely exit path.
+A typical 3-bedroom single-storey home with one bedroom hallway needs 4 alarms.

 Part 02